-Whenever a static analysis load set includes Gaps/Friction/Soil it is calculated using a non-linear analysis.
-As a non-linear analysis, individual load cases (i.e. Gr, T1, P1, E1, W1, etc..) are applied one at a time in a sequence.
+Whenever a static analysis load set includes any Gaps, Friction, or Soil defined settings it should be analyzed as a non-linear analysis (recall Linear analysis ignores all Gaps, Friction, and Soil settings).
+As a non-linear analysis, individual load cases (i.e. Gr, T1, P1, E1, W1, etc..) are applied one at a time in a sequence (note, linear analysis all load cases are applied all at the same time).
 This specific sequence does affect the calculated combination results.

 For example, see Analysis Summary output report:

 Here one case clearly see that the Load Cases analyzed are Gr, T1, E1, and W1.
 Also that the load sequence was:

 2nd, from the displaced pipe location due to Gravity, add load case T1.

 3rd, again, from the displaced pipe location due to Gravity, add load case E1.

 Lastly, again, from the displaced pipe location due to Gravity, add load case W1.

 Conversely, pipe displacement and support load results can be significantly different if the Wind loads were applied to a piping system that had already been displaced by operating conditions, example OP1: